A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

 \section{Differential Distributional RL}

-In this section, we present our primary contribution: the first set of distributional RL algorithms specifically designed for the average-reward setting.
+In this section, we derive and present our primary contribution: the first set of distributional RL algorithms specifically designed for the average-reward setting.
 We call these algorithms, \emph{Differential Distributional RL} algorithms, due to the differential nature of average-reward RL algorithms.

-Importantly, developing distributional RL algorithms for the average-reward setting requires that we move away from using the discounted MDP, which forms the basis of existing distributional RL methods, and, in turn, utilize the average-reward MDP.
-This has significant implications as it relates to formulating the distributional RL approach.
-Most notably, we cannot rely on the (discounted) distributional Bellman operator \citep{Bellemare2017-lf, Bellemare2023-mn} because the average-reward MDP is built upon a different theoretical paradigm than the discounted MDP, thereby making it incompatible with the (discounted) distributional Bellman operator.
+Importantly, this extension of distributional RL into the average-reward setting requires that we move away from using the discounted MDP, which forms the basis of existing distributional RL methods, and, in turn, utilize the average-reward MDP.
+Consequently, we cannot rely on the (discounted) distributional Bellman operator \citep{Bellemare2017-lf, Bellemare2023-mn} when formulating our approach.

-In this regard, we note that this situation is analogous to the non-distributional case, where non-distributional average-reward methods do not (and cannot) rely on the (regular, non-distributional) Bellman operator \cite{Puterman1994-dq} used in non-distributional discounted methods.
-Hence, like the non-distributional case, we must rely on the theory that the average-reward MDP is built upon when formulating our approach.
-We refer readers to texts such as \citet{Puterman1994-dq}, \citet{Bertsekas1995-ef, Bertsekas1995-ex}, and \citet{Tijms2003-wg} for detailed discussions on the theoretical foundations of discounted and average-reward MDPs.

-All in all, extending distributional RL into the average-reward setting requires that we rethink and answer the following foundational questions: \textit{what do we want to learn?} and \textit{how can we learn it?} In this section, we address these two questions, and in the process, derive the first set of distributional RL algorithms for the average-reward setting.
+In fact, this shift requires that we rethink and answer the following foundational questions: \textit{what do we want to learn?} and \textit{how can we learn it?} In this section, we propose a quantile-based framework that allows us to address these two questions, and in the process, extend distributional RL into the average-reward setting.